rahulsirohi077/StudyNotion/README.md

 The database for the platform is built using MongoDB, a NoSQL database that provides a flexible and scalable data storage solution.
 MongoDB allows for the storage of unstructured and semi-structured data.
 The database stores the course content, user data, and other relevant information related to the platform.

-### Architecture Diagram

-Below is a high-level diagram that illustrates the architecture of the StudyNotion EdTech platform: